 Seth Godin believes that “marketing is a contest for people’s attention.”
 Unfortunately, it is a contest that most email marketers are not winning.
-While many email marketers set up permission-based email lists, an average of 60% of the lists are “dead” email subscribers.
+While many email marketers set up permission-based email lists, many of the subscribers on the lists are “dead” email subscribers.

 This is not acceptable, and it’s something that must be fixed.
 Below are the top ten strategies email marketing experts are using to curb this disturbing trend.